 2. Creative Gets Scrutinized

 Reddit users will call out (or actively mock) ads that feel inauthentic, overly promotional, or out of touch with community norms.
-Your creative team needs to understand Reddit culture.
+Following reddit ad creative best practices is essential for success.

 3. Longer Attribution Windows